sadekujjaman/nodejs-basic-project/README.md

    - Apply auto coercion for number fields(if possible). {"year": "2016"} should be converted to {"year": 2016} but {"year" : "abc"} should return "Invalid field - year".
    - Return the added movie and a success message: "The movie has been added"

-4. Task 4: Create a route to update the details of a specific movie by its ID using a PUT request.
+4. Create a route to update the details of a specific movie by its ID using a PUT request.
 Note:

    - Id field is not modifiable.
    - All the other fields are modifiable.